ckeditor/ckeditor5/packages/ckeditor5-mention/docs/examples/chat-with-mentions.md

 order: 80
 classes: main__content--no-toc
 toc: false
+meta-title: Chat with mentions | CKEditor 5 Documentation
 ---

 # Chat with mentions

-The {@link features/mentions mention} feature allows developing rich–text applications (e.g. chats) with autocomplete suggestions displayed in a dedicated panel as the user types a pre–configured marker.
+The {@link features/mentions mention} feature allows developing rich–text applications (like chats) with autocomplete suggestions displayed in a dedicated panel as the user types a pre-configured marker.
 For instance, in the editor below, type **"@"** to mention users and **"#"** to select from the list of available tags.

 {@snippet examples/chat-with-mentions}

-Learn how to {@link features/mentions#configuration configure mention feeds} in the dedicated guide and check out the full source code of this example below if you want to implement your own chat using CKEditor 5 WYSIWYG editor.
+Learn how to {@link features/mentions#configuration configure mention feeds} in the dedicated guide and check out the full source code of this example below if you want to implement your own chat using CKEditor&nbsp;5 WYSIWYG editor.

 ## Editor example configuration